zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 Service Bus implements retries using implementations of the [RetryPolicy](http://msdn.microsoft.com/library/microsoft.servicebus.retrypolicy.aspx) base class.
 All of the Service Bus clients expose a **RetryPolicy** property that can be set to one of the implementations of the **RetryPolicy** base class.
 The built-in implementations are:

-* 的 [RetryExponential Class](http://msdn.microsoft.com/library/microsoft.servicebus.retryexponential.aspx).
+* The [RetryExponential Class](http://msdn.microsoft.com/library/microsoft.servicebus.retryexponential.aspx).
 This exposes properties that control the back-off interval, the retry count, and the **TerminationTimeBuffer** property that is used to limit the total time for the operation to complete.
-* 的 [NoRetry Class](http://msdn.microsoft.com/library/microsoft.servicebus.noretry.aspx).
+* The [NoRetry Class](http://msdn.microsoft.com/library/microsoft.servicebus.noretry.aspx).
 This is used when retries at the Service Bus API level are not required, such as when retries are managed by another process as part of a batch or multiple step operation.

 Service Bus actions can return a range of exceptions, as listed in [Appendix: Messaging Exceptions](http://msdn.microsoft.com/library/hh418082.aspx).
 The list provides information about which if these indicate that retrying the operation is appropriate.
 For example, a [ServerBusyException](http://msdn.microsoft.com/library/microsoft.servicebus.messaging.serverbusyexception.aspx) indicates that the client should wait for a period of time, then retry the operation.
 The occurrence of a **ServerBusyException** also causes Service Bus to switch to a different mode, in which an extra 10-second delay is added to the computed retry delays.
 This mode is reset after a short period.